Should NRIs Take Health Insurance in India?

 Health Risks and Preventive Care

-For NRIs, understanding the different types of health insurance available is crucial.
+For NRIs, understanding the different types of health insurance available.

 Individual vs. Family Floater Plans